-And using that same creativity, we also made an entire Paper Bag Neighborhood of just-the-right size houses and buildings perfect for the current Chef Club season to mingle with all of her other Shopkins!
+So to go with her many, many Shopkins, we also made an entire Paper Bag House of just-the-right size houses and buildings perfect for her characters to mingle!
 They’re simple brown lunch paper bag structures that you can make in no time with lunch bags, cardstock, coloring utensils, scissors, and some tape.

 - brown lunch paper bags